-Many types of home based businesses are permitted in Kelowna.
-The Zoning Bylaw and the Business License Bylaw regulate home businesses based on the type, the number of expected customers and employees, and the amount of space required within your home to operate the business.
+Many types of home-based businesses are permitted in Kelowna.
+The Business Licence Bylaw and Section 9 of the Zoning Bylaw regulates home businesses based on the type, the number of expected customers and employees, and the amount of space required within your home to operate the business.
 Businesses that require many employees, large amounts of space, or generate increased traffic are generally not suitable for a home-based business.

 Anyone operating a business from their home within city boundaries must obtain an annual business licence from the City.
 Apply for a licence online or in-person at the Application Centre on the second floor of City Hall (please bring a piece of ID and general information about the business).

 The most common form of a home-based business, in which your home space is used for phone and office purposes only.
 This is ideal for home-based services such as bookkeeping, accounting, web developing or legal services, in which customers are not coming directly to your home.

 One step up from a minor home-based business.
 This designation applies to your business if there are only a few customers - no more than two at a time – coming to your home each day.
 Some types of major businesses are therapists, artists, or caterers.
 The major business label doesn’t apply to automotive repairs or painting, or any businesses that produces any noise, nuisance, or dust for nearby residences.

 To apply, you will need to submit a floor plan of your home that shows the area used for the business and provide one off-street parking stall.